 A body has been found in the river, bloated and pixelated from the decay of a death come too soon.
 Agents Ray and Reyes arrive and are immediately suspicious of each other’s intentions, then a couple of pigeons show up and start talking about the signals and it only gets weirder from there.

-A cursed clown, a bitter heiress, and the ghost of pillow salesmen join the story and add their own complications.
+A cursed clown, a disinherited game designer, and the ghost of pillow salesmen join the story and add their own complications.

 Play and switch between all five characters as you explore the vast, strange, and manipulative world of Thimbleweed Park while unraveling a dark and humorous neo-noir mystery.